jesseXu/MTActivityIndicatorView/README.md

 Usage
 -----
-Add QuartzCore.framework to you project.
+Add QuartzCore.framework to your project.

 public method: